typealiased/mockingbird/README.md

 ### System Framework Compatibility

-Download the latest
-[starter supporting source files](https://github.com/birdrides/mockingbird/releases/download/0.11.0/MockingbirdSupport.zip) and place the `MockingbirdSupport` folder in the root directory of your project.
-This provides basic compatibility with system frameworks such as `UIKit`.
+For basic compatibility with the Swift standard library and other system frameworks, download the latest [starter supporting source files](https://github.com/birdrides/mockingbird/releases/download/0.11.0/MockingbirdSupport.zip) and place the `MockingbirdSupport` folder in the root directory of your project.
+Note that supporting source files should not be imported into Xcode or added to any targets.
 See [Supporting Source Files](#supporting-source-files) for more information.

 ### Excluding Files